 The four figures on the pedestal are Moses and Elijah for the Old Testament and St. Peter and St. Paul for the New.
 Various symbolic animals are introduced into the decoration: the raven for Elijah, the brazen serpent for Moses, the rooster for St. Peter, and the lizard that can look at the sun without flinching for St. Paul.

-The candlestick holders were forged and presented to the Chapel by A. Janes of Hartford, the iron-worker who made the iron supports for the Communion Rail.
+The candlestick holders were forged and presented to the Chapel by A. Janes of Hartford, the ironworker who made the iron supports for the Communion Rail.
+The Ambon is pictured opposite Page 69.